ActivitySim/activitysim/docs/models.rst

 The main interface to the accessibility model is the :py:func:`~activitysim.abm.models.accessibility.compute_accessibility` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.

 Core Table: ``skims`` | Result Table: ``accessibility`` | Skims Keys: ``O-D, D-O``